Atlanta Truck Accident Lawyers

-One of the reasons truck accident claims are different from car accident cases is that commercial trucking companies must follow a number of federal and state laws.
-Trucking laws and regulations are complex and strict.
-If the truck driver or their employer violated one or more regulations at the time of the accident, then that may be evidence of the truck driver’s negligence.
+Commercial truck drivers and their employers must also obey many federal and state laws that aren’t applicable to ordinary drivers.
+Those trucking laws and regulations are strict.
+If the truck driver or their employer violated one or more regulations at the time of the accident, then they are in big trouble.

 Additionally, truck drivers have strict rules against impaired driving.
 Truckers can be charged with a DUI if their blood alcohol concentration is .04 percent or higher – not the typical standard of .08 percent.

-To learn more about federal and Georgia trucking regulations and to determine if any laws were violated in relation to your accident, meet with a truck accident lawyer in Atlanta.
+You should contact a truck accident lawyer to determine whether the truck driver violated any state or federal regulations.
 Our team at Allen & Scofield Injury Lawyers, LLC is prepared to investigate the crash, review the evidence, and determine whether the other party violated the law.

 Liability in Truck Accident Cases

 Careless driving is one of the most common causes of accidents.
 However, truck drivers are not the only liable parties.
 When the truck driver is at fault and employed by a company, their employer may also be liable.
 The trucking company may also be liable if an issue with the cargo, maintenance, or repairs caused the accident.
-If a defect was at fault, then the truck manufacturer may be liable.
+If a vehicle defect contributed to the crash, then the truck manufacturer may be liable.
 Also, if another vehicle was responsible, then we may seek compensation from that at-fault driver, as well.
 For help in determining liability for the truck accident and your injuries, call an Atlanta truck wreck lawyer at Allen & Scofield Injury Lawyers, LLC.

 Damages in Truck Accident Cases